 Due to overwhelming demand and many successful first time home buying purchases made possible with the City’s down payment assistance programs, all DALP funds have been depleted, unless otherwise shown in the chart below.
 Funds will be replenished next fiscal year by July, 2017.
-MOHCD encourages you to be prepared; attend homeownership counseling, consult with your realtor, talk to a participating lender, and build assets sufficient enough for your required 5% down payment.
+MOHCD encourages you to be prepared; attend homeownership counseling, consult with your realtor, talk to a participating lender, and build assets sufficient enough for your required 5% down payment, closing costs and 3 month reserves.
 We look forward to receiving your loan application.
 Please also check out the active program links below, including the Mortgage Credit Certificate Program, BMR Ownership and BMR Rental programs.
 Thank you for your support of the Mayor’s Office of Housing First Time Homebuyer Programs!

 Loan application files must be submitted digitaly through the Database of Affordable Housing Listings, Information, and Applictaions (DAHLIA).
 Lenders will receive a log-on ID and password after completing MOHCD Lender training.
 Supporting documents per Loan Transmittal Form must be an ORIGINAL PDF (no fax or jpeg).
 Please email firstname.lastname@example.org to confirm application submission.